-Ana Cheri Shows Off Toned Booty In Lingerie Inspired Evening Dress At Cardi B’s Fashion Nova Launch
+Ana Cheri Shows Off Toned Booty In Lingerie-Inspired Evening Dress At Cardi B’s Fashion Nova Launch

 That seductive post currently has over 280,000 likes on Instagram with over 1,000 comments as well.

-Cardi has said that she wanted this new collection to have clothing for a wide variety of occasions and settings.
+Cardi said that she wanted this new collection to have clothing for a wide variety of occasions and settings.

 “Women can wear these to work,” she said.
 “This year is workplace, clubbing, brunch, streets, concerts—that’s what I felt,” she said in an interview with W Magazine.